LinkedIn Messaging Workflow Tools for Recruiters

 If they accept your invitation or if they are already in your LinkedIn network, set up a first message one day later to make it seem more natural than shooting the message right after they accept it.

 In your message, explain that you have a job opening that might interest them and tell them what element in their profile made you think they could be a great fit.
 It is important to show that you didn’t contact them randomly.
+For staffing professionals, we have a dedicated guide on writing effective introduction emails to clients for staffing agencies.

 4/ Set up the follow-ups